-(Elementary & Middle Schools)
+Supervised Study (Middle & Elementary Schools)

 Administrators may administer a "Supervised Study" as a consequence for a variety of misbehaviors committed at school.
-Examples include, but are not limited to serious one-time infractions, such as stealing, fighting, or bringing inappropriate items to school.
+(Examples include, but are not limited to serious one-time infractions, such as stealing, fighting, or bringing inappropriate things to school.)
 Supervised Study may also be used for much less serious behaviors, which are chronic.
 Supervised Study is similar to a school suspension in that children are restricted from participating in classroom activities for half days, full days, or multiple days.
 Students participating in Supervised Study cannot be denied the opportunity to complete their work, and the support of a faculty member must be available if needed.